People Can Fly: As an independent company (2015–present)

-People Can Fly opened a satellite studio in Newcastle upon Tyne in September 2017 with a number of former Ubisoft developers among the hired staff.
+PCF opened a satellite studio in Newcastle upon Tyne in September 2017 with a number of former Ubisoft developers among the hired staff.
 They opened a second Polish studio in Rzeszów in May 2018, bringing on many workers previous laid off from CI Games.
 By this time, People Can Fly employed approximately 160 people, up from around 40 in 2015.
 This accompanied news that People Can Fly was working with Square Enix on a AAA shooter.
 A fourth studio, People Can Fly New York, was opened in June 2019 and raised the headcount to 200.
-One year later, People Can Fly had 250 employees.
+One year later, PCF had 250 employees.
 People Can Fly became a public company on the Warsaw Stock Exchange in December 2020.

-In April 2021, People Can Fly acquired Phosphor Studios in Chicago and Game On in Montreal, raising its headcount to over 350.
+In April 2021, PCF acquired Phosphor Studios in Chicago and Game On in Montreal, raising its headcount to over 350.
 Wojciechowski stated that People Can Fly was eyeing acquisitions primarily in the United States and United Kingdom because they had better price–performance ratios than those in Poland.
-With the purchase of Incuvo Studios in December 2021, People Can Fly brought its headcount to 490.
+With the purchase of Incuvo Studios in December 2021, PCF brought its headcount to 490.
 In January 2024, the company laid off roughly 30 employees, and a further 120 employees in December.

-The studio announced the cancellation of two projects in June 2025.
+PCF announced the cancellation of two projects in June 2025.
 Project Gemini, which was to be published by Square Enix, was cancelled due to lack of communications regarding their contract with Square Enix, while Project Bifrost lacked security in its funding to continue.
 Management also said it was organizing the teams and would likely need to lay off additional staff.